Reactive armour: Explosive reactive armour

 To be effective against kinetic energy projectiles, ERA must use much thicker and heavier plates and a correspondingly thicker explosive layer.
 Such heavy ERA, such as the Soviet-developed Kontakt-5, can break apart a penetrating rod that is longer than the ERA is deep, again reducing penetration capability.
-Such ERA is ineffective against modern armor-piercing fin-stabilized discarding sabot (APFSDS) projectiles, however, due to their depleted uranium construction.
+Such ERA is ineffective against modern armour-piercing fin-stabilized discarding sabot (APFSDS) projectiles, however, due to their depleted uranium construction.

 An important aspect of ERA is the brisance, or detonation speed of its explosive element.
 A more brisant explosive and greater plate velocity will result in more plate material being fed into the path of the oncoming jet, greatly increasing the plate's effective thickness.
 This effect is especially pronounced in the rear plate receding away from the jet, which triples in effective thickness with double the velocity.